adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 r32* device_17 = push_elements(device_buffer, n_elements);
 ```

 The host and device do not have access to each other's memory.
-However, `cudaMalloc()` provides the device memory address and device pointer arithmetic is allowed on the host.
+However, `cudaMalloc()` provides the device memory address, and device pointer arithmetic is allowed on the host.
 So assigning addresses to each array can be done in the same way for the host and the device data.

 ```cpp
 #include <cassert>